 In 2013 one dangerous occurrence was recorded.
 Sliding glass doors came off the hinges and shattered upon hitting the floor.
 No one was injured, there was only some material damage.

 As an employer, the Company is required to report every discovered occupational disease to the Labour Inspectorate of the Republic of Slovenia.
 Thus far no occupational diseases were identified.

-Lost work days due to injuries at work in 2013, 2012 and 2011
+Injuries at work in 2013, 2012 and 2011